OlisehKN/Captstone_Project-WordPress-Site-on-AWS/README.md

 ![Screenshot (143)](https://github.com/user-attachments/assets/b46d56cb-e338-44f7-9ff4-514a6396d5a2)

 ### <ins>2.)
 Public and Private Subnet with NAT Gateway</ins>
+  <ins>Objective: Implement a secure network architecture with public and private subnets.
+Use a NAT Gateway for private subnet internet access</ins>
 #### - <ins>Set up public subnet for resources accessible from the internet</ins>

   - Firstly, I created an internet gateway to connect to the public subnets to allow internet access into the subnets and then attached it to the VPC i created earlier